Genez-io/genezio-landing-page/deployment-platform/content/posts/web_scraping.md

 ## Integrating business logic on the backend side

-We now possess a fully operational Genezio method.
+We now possess a fully operational DeployApps method.
 It's time to integrate the logic from our small Node.js application to retrieve data from a website, which will then be invoked by our client.
 Let's incorporate this code.

 ```ts
 {{< filePath >}}server/webscraper.ts{{< /filePath >}}